How to Get Your COVID-19 Vaccine

 If you aren’t having any luck finding a vaccine appointment, reach out to your healthcare provider.
 Remember to be kind and patient—healthcare providers are carrying an immense amount and they may not have an answer for you immediately.

 Should people with type 1 diabetes (T1D) get the vaccine?

 It’s important to remember that having type 1 diabetes does not seem to put anyone more at risk for contracting the novel coronavirus, but other factors like older age, high-exposure employment, consistently elevated blood glucose levels, or other non-diabetes related health factors like obesity and hypertension may increase your risk of infection.

 We also know that diabetes care itself is made far more complicated after contracting COVID-19 and protecting anyone with diabetes from getting COVID-19 is our ultimate goal.
 That’s why we encourage everyone with diabetes to get vaccinated as soon as possible.

-Once you are able to get your vaccine, keep practicing safety measures.
-A vaccine protects you from severe outcomes from COVID-19, but it may still be possible to spread the virus to others.
-Keep wearing a mask and keep social distancing to help keep us safe until we’re all safe.
+Once you are able to get your vaccine, keep practicing safety measures to help keep us safe until we’re all safe.

 What about kids with T1D?

-So while generally children are less likely to contract the coronavirus, it is important to remain vigilant and continue practicing measure to protect everyone—like wearing a mask and social distancing—to keep everyone safe until we’re all safe.
+So while generally children are less likely to contract the coronavirus, it is important to remain vigilant and continue practicing measures to protect everyone—like wearing a mask and social distancing—to keep everyone safe until we’re all safe.

-For ongoing and up-to-date coverage of the COVID-19 vaccines, visit Diabetes + COVID-19 Vaccines: What You Need to Know.
+For a deeper dive into the science of and trials for the COVID-19 vaccines, visit Diabetes + COVID-19 Vaccines: What You Need to Know.